osu-eesc/cms-docs/user-guide/docs/adding-editing.md

     - **Hero image**: the full-width image that appears at the top of county pages.
     - **Introduction**: text at the top of the landing page to introduce the county.
     - **Quick links**: a bar of up to four highlighted links (e.g. Facebook, Twitter, a newsletter, or a calendar).
+    - **About**: Additional text to describe the work done or sevices available in the county.
     - **Featured content section**: you can select a few content items to display on the landing page.
 We recommend listing newsletters or other content that is specific to the county.
   - **Other Content**: this is where you can specify other content related to the county.
 Specifically, the introductory text for automatically-generated pages (see below) and custom sidebar links.
   - **County Info**: the contact information, location, office hours, etc. for the county.